kevinli-webbertech/webbertech_site/13F/edgar_sec/README.md

 - https://www.sec.gov/data-research/sec-markets-data/form-13f-data-sets (zip of csv) - Maybe this is the place to get all the companies name and CIKs.

 But I can only see 100 entries at most, not sure if we can hack the API or they offer some other APIs that can pull all the companies names.

+## 3 Characters of Information

+* Asymmetric, I know, you don't know and I am rich.
+* Realtime feature.
+* Historic feature.
+Give me the last 150 yr of DOWS, and what is the pattern.
+Pattern on the left.
+Data cost money.

+Extra, the data might not be the raw it might be some insight, data analysis or big data analysis.
+Analyzed data already.

+>Hint:
+> * Google search(raw data, cached web crawler stuff from your websites and DNS servers), build into index for quick search.
+> * ML/deepseak/OpenAI/Grok3, raw model + curated structured raw data -> trained model(huge, TB or GB)
+> * Database (can be huge, but also file, had B tree indexed, just like google search using column-based db as well.) vs trained model (file)

 ## Ref